CyVerse-learning-materials/foss-2020/reproducible_science/GitHub.rst

 1. Click on the repository you just created.
 2. Click on "Issues"
 3. Click on "New issue"
-4. Create a title
+4. Create a title (# and issue number for reference)
-   - this will have a hastag (#) and issue number that you can refer to later in the comments
 5. Assign to someone, or create a label
 6. Submit new issue
 7. Close issue